 - Double damages, if federal labor laws were violated and the violation wasn’t due to a good faith error

 A California wage and hour attorney can help you learn what damages you may be entitled to.

 Contact Lawyers for Justice

-If you believe your employer owes you unpaid overtime, Lawyers for Justice can help.
+If you believe your employer owes you unpaid overtime, Lawyers for Justice, PC can help.
 Our California employment law attorneys know every detail of the state’s wage and hour laws and federal regulations covering overtime pay.
 Located in Los Angeles and serving clients across Southern California, we are open during the COVID-19 pandemic and can provide the legal representation needed to help you receive hard-earned wages.
 Call 818-587-8423 for a free consultation.